-Your new post-chemo schedule can have its own challenges.
+Your new post-chemotherapy (chemo) schedule can have its own challenges.
 Some people find it difficult to face an uncertain future.
 Others feel at odds not having a treatment schedule to live by.
 Will the cancer come back?
 Will your body heal?
 Will you stop feeling tired?
 More questions may come up as you move forward.

 Some common ones are: